Cavendish Arts Science Fellowship at Girton College

 We encourage applications from artists of all nationalities and languages.

-You may upload examples of work in another language but if you are concerned about communicating your ideas to the selection panel, you may choose to translate parts of your accompanying materials before submission.
+You may upload examples of your work in another language but if you are concerned about communicating your ideas to the selection panel, you may choose to translate parts of your accompanying materials before uploading them as part of your submission.

 Interviews will be conducted in English.
 Translation can be arranged if you are more comfortable in another language - please indicate this in your application.